NATIONAL PRIMARY GAMES CREATION AND CODING COMPETITION 2019

 To celebrate Singapore's 52nd year of independence, our P1 and P2 students created artwork to depict Singapore icons.
 Their art pieces are being exhibited to the public at Punggol 21 Community Centre from 31 July to 14 August 2017.

 Those heartening art work by the students are also being displayed at the School Gallery.
 This is a meaningful reminder of our identity as Singaporeans.

 SPEAK UP!
 KIDS 2017

 In the "Speak Up!
-Kids 2017" competition organised by Singapore Press Holdings and Speech Academy Asia Pte Ltd, 4 of 5 of our teams qualified for the semi-finals.
+Kids 2017" competition organised by Singapore Press Holdings and Speech Academy Asia Pte Ltd,4 out of 5 teams from our school qualified for the semi-finals.
 In the finals, our teams clinched the first, second and fourth positions at the national level.

 PAY IT FORWARD

-Our teachers and students raised a Kickstart fund for the "Pay It Forward" project, which aimed to encourage Punggol residents to help pay for cups of coffee or tea for our elderly.
+Our teachers and students raised a Kickstart fund for the "Pay It Forward" project, which aimed to encourage Punggol residents to help pay for cups of coffee or tea for our elderly residents.